maptiler/maptiler-sdk-js/readme.md

 **Example:** we have a *geoJSON* file that contains both *polygons* and *point* and we use it as the `data` property on the `helpers.addPoint(map, { options })`, this will only add the *points*.

-In addition to easy styling, helper's datasource can be:
+In addition to easy styling, the helper's datasource can be:
 - a URL to a geoJSON file or its string content
 - a URL to a GPX or KML file (only for the polyline helper) or its string content
 - a UUID of a MapTiler Cloud dataset

 ### Multiple Layers
-The key design principle of these vector layers helpers is **it's easy to make what you want**, which is very different from **making MapLibre easier to use**.
+The key design principle of these vector layer helpers is **it's easy to make what you want**, which is very different from **making MapLibre easier to use**.

 > For example, to create a road with an outline, one must draw two layers: a wider base layer and a narrower top layer, fueled by the same polyline data.
 This requires ordering the layers properly and computing not the width of the outline, but rather the width of the polyline underneath so that it outgrows the top road layer of the desired number of pixels.

-With the polyline helper, you just say if you want an outline and specify its size (or even a zoom dependant size) and everything is handled for you.
-As a result, calling the method `helpers.addPolyline` will return an object with **multiple IDs**: ID of the top/main layer, ID of the outline layer (could be `null`) and the ID of the data source.
+With the polyline helper, you just say if you want an outline and specify its size (or even a zoom-dependent size) and everything is handled for you.
+As a result, calling the method `helpers.addPolyline` will return an object with **multiple IDs**: the ID of the top/main layer, the ID of the outline layer (could be `null`) and the ID of the data source.
 This makes further layer and source manipulation possible.

 ### Input

-The vector layer helper also share some *I/O* logic: each of them can take many options but a subset of them is common across all the helpers:
+The vector layer helper also shares some *I/O* logic: each of them can take many options but a subset of them is common across all the helpers:

 ```ts
 /**